Identification of addictions and getting help

 Furthermore, we facilitate:

-- paperwork and placement in the clinic.
+- paperwork and placement into the clinic.

 The agency provides escort assistance to the hospital and monitors the subject’s behaviour after discharge.
 While doing so, we conduct ourselves within legal parameters.